Robert P. Silvers: Under Secretary of Homeland Security

 In January 2021, Silvers name was suggested for a Department of Homeland Security position.
 On April 12, 2021, President Joe Biden announced Silvers as the nominee to be the Under Secretary of Homeland Security for Strategy, Policy, and Plans.
 On April 27, 2021, his nomination was sent to the United States Senate.
 On May 27, 2021, a hearing on his nomination was held before the Senate Committee on Homeland Security and Governmental Affairs.
 He was confirmed by the US Senate on August 5, 2021, by Unanimous Consent.
 He was sworn in on August 10, 2021.

 As Under Secretary, Silvers leads DHS's work on counterterrorism, cybersecurity, artificial intelligence safety, disaster response, law enforcement, supply chain security, countering threats coming from the People's Republic of China, and more.
 He serves as Chair of the U.S. Cyber Safety Review Board, which conducts fact-finding and issues recommendations in the wake of major cybersecurity incidents.
 Silvers also is at the forefront of the U.S. government's efforts to clamp down on the use of forced labor around the world, serving as Chair of the multi-agency Forced Labor Enforcement Task Force.
 In 2023, DHS announced the creation of the federal government's first Supply Chain Resilience Center within Silvers' office.

 Silvers has been quoted or featured in a number of media articles and fireside chat-style events.
 On December 10, 2024, Silvers spoke in a fireside chat at the Hope Global Forum about the promise of artificial intelligence to improve security for the American people.
 On September 27, 2022, Silvers was featured in the Wall Street Journal as leading the federal government’s work to combat forced labor in supply chains, describing the issue as a “top-tier compliance issue” for companies.
 In 2022, the Wall Street Journal reported on Silvers’ role launching and chairing the U.S. Cyber Safety Review Board.
 In 2023, CNN reported on Silvers’ role chairing the U.S. Cyber Safety Review Board.
 In 2023, The Hill reported on Silvers’ leadership in broadening the Abraham Accords to include cybersecurity, so that the governments of the United States, Israel, the United Arab Emirates, Morocco, and Bahrain could work together to defend critical networks.
 On December 18, 2024, O'keefe Media Group published on Under Secretary Silvers discussing the Biden presidency and its evolution, including widespread reports of his pronounced mental decline while in office.
 On January 15, 2025, The Circuit published an interview with Silvers in which he described the huge opportunities for collaboration between U.S. tech companies and Gulf region governments and industry in pursuit of advanced artificial intelligence technologies.
 Silvers was also featured at the 2024 Milken Institute Global Conference for a panel discussion on responsible AI with musician and investor will.i.am.

+As of July 2025, he is a partner at Ropes & Gray, where he is co-chair of the firm’s national security practice group and a member of its global data, privacy & cybersecurity practice.